Nashville Schools Offering Electronics Technology Programs

 Electronics technology and related programs can be found at universities, 2-year colleges and technical institutes in the Nashville, Tennessee area.
 Electronics technology training is often part of computer engineering, mechanical engineering, robotics, industrial engineering and telecommunications degree programs at the associate's and bachelor's degree levels.
 Some programs might include lab exercises in addition to classroom instruction.

 One university and one community college in the Nashville area are discussed here.
 Read details about course topics, areas of concentration and degrees awarded at these schools.
-Find helpful statistics and other information about each school in the table at the end of this article.
+Find helpful statistics and other information about each school in the table as well.

-- Nashville State Community College, found within the downtown Nashville area, offers a 2-year degree program designed to train aspiring electronics technicians.
+- Nashville State Community College, found within five miles of the downtown Nashville area, offers a 2-year degree program designed to train aspiring electronics technicians.

 Comparison of Schools